 The summer I moved to Texas just happened to be the hottest summer on record.
-My husband had taken a job in Dallas and I agreed to move there sight unseen, as soon as school was out and the wedding was over and we had managed to spend a little time on a honeymoon.
+My husband took a job in Dallas and I agreed to move there sight unseen.
+As soon as school was out and the wedding was over and we had managed to spend a little time on a honeymoon, I was on my way to a new home.
 I had never been to Texas but that didn’t really bother me.
 I liked adventure and had been wanting to move somewhere my whole life.

 We arrived in Dallas in our brand new bright blue Dodge with black vinyl interior in the middle of June.
 We rented an apartment which happened to be on the western edge of the apartment complex next to an open concrete parking lot.
 Within a week the temperature soared over 100 degrees and the daily highs stayed there for the next month and a half.
 On my birthday it was over 110 degrees.
 The heat poured into our apartment through the large sliding glass doors, and the air conditioning had no hope of keeping up.